 The researches carried out can be saved and shared with colleagues and, if the information sought is not present in the documentation, Pigro highlights the knowledge gaps, allowing the gaps to be filled.

-The time saving is evident, both in the performance of work activities, but especially in the implementation phase of the entire system, which does not require changes or transcription of the Knowledge Base to be usable and is constantly updated according to the changes made.
+The time saving is evident, both in the performance of work activities, but especially in the implementation phase of the entire system, which does not require changes or transcription of the Knowledge Base to be usable and is constantly updated (without human effort) according to the changes made.